Electricity Maps Blog

 7 minutes

-This blog post is part of a series of 7 articles uncovering all you need to know about marginal signals.
-Are you planning to integrate them into your solution or doing so already?
-Read more about what you should consider when using them in practice here
+This blog post is part of a series of 7 articles uncovering all you need to know about marginal signals, discussing their challenges and why average emissions factors may be preferable.
+Find a simpler overview of the complexities to consider when using marginal signals in practice here.

 After introducing the concept of marginal signals, the methodology used by Electricity Maps, we discussed why marginal emissions factors are unsuitable for scope 2 carbon accounting and the challenges of using them for real-time decision-making.
 In this article, we will continue to dive into the limitations of marginal emissions factors, specifically optimizing electricity consumption using marginal signals often does not lead to a reduced carbon footprint.